March 11, 2026

 • The inspection report

-• The supplier invoice
+• The vendor invoice

+When you compare these four documents, you catch payment errors, prevent fraud, and maintain control over spending.
 It also helps you build stronger supplier relationships by ensuring you pay the right amount on time.

 How the 4-way matching process works